HafizTalha/ShotPuzzleGame/README.md

 4. The code is commented and available at repository in ShotpuzzleGame.
 The clean code scripts for the subject game can be found at https://github.com/HafizTalha/ShotPuzzleGame/tree/master/Assets/Scripts

 5. Unity has its own build system.
-Used Unity build process for building the ShortPuzzleGame game.
+Used Unity build process for building the ShortPuzzleGame.

 6. I Integrated a Unit test about score calculation.
 Unit Test snapshots can be found at repository ShotPuzzleGame/Documentation/Unit Test.